Sharp Photos & Focus: A Diagnostic Guide

 You looked at the photo on your camera screen and it seemed fine.
 You loaded it on your computer and your subject is a smudged mess.

 This happens to every photographer.
+It's one of the most common photography frustrations out there.
 And it keeps happening until you figure out why.

 The frustrating truth is that "blurry" is not one problem.
 It is four different problems that all look similar but have completely different fixes.
 Until you diagnose which one you are dealing with, you will keep trying solutions that cannot possibly work.